-The story of the iPad, beginning with the original in 2010, which put the post in post-PC
+Counting down to the 2014 iPads, we look back at the original in 2010, the one that put the post in post-PC

-On January 27, 2010 the late Steve Jobs took the stage at an Apple special event to give what was one of the most important Keynotes of his life - a life filled with important keynotes - and, once again, in the history of consumer electronics.
-The Mac had been introduced decades before, the iPhone only a few years, yet on that stage, at that event, Jobs would make the case that there was room for a new category of device in between them.
-In order to exist, however, Jobs said it had to be better than both at surfing the web, handling email, enjoying photos, watching videos, listening to music, playing games, and reading ebooks.
+On January 27, 2010, Steve Jobs took the stage at an Apple special event to give what was one of the most important keynotes of his life and, once again, in the history of consumer electronics.
+The Mac had been introduced decades before, the iPhone only a few years, yet on that stage, at that event, Jobs would make the case that there was room for a new category of device in between the two.
+A new category of device that, in order to exist, had to be not only better at certain key tasks, but significantly better at them..
 It had to be the iPad.

 During the keynote, Jobs called Apple a "mobile devices" company, trumpeting not only the iPod and iPhone, but MacBooks as well.
-In fact, he claimed that, by revenue, Apple was the largest mobile device company in the world, bigger than Nokia, Samsung, and Sony.
-Lectured for years by know-nothing analysts who insisted Apple simply had to make a netbook - because the MacBook Air introduced two years earlier simply didn't count - Jobs took the opportunity to tear those down first.
-A netbook, Jobs maintained, was just a cheap laptop, better at absolutely nothing, slow, with low-quality displays, and running "clunky" old PC-software.
+He claimed that, by revenue, Apple was the largest mobile device company in the world, bigger than Nokia, Samsung, and Sony.
+Lectured for years by know-nothing analysts who insisted Apple simply had to make a netbook — because the MacBook Air introduced two years earlier didn't count — Jobs took the opportunity to say netbooks were simply cheap laptops, with slow processors, low-quality displays, and "clunky" old PC-software, that weren't better at anything.
 Then Jobs introduced Apple's larger, 9.7-inch multitouch tablet.
 Apple:

 iPad is our most advanced technology in a magical and revolutionary device at an unbelievable price. iPad creates and defines an entirely new category of devices that will connect users with their apps and content in a much more intimate, intuitive and fun way than ever before.